Finastra: Misys

-In March 2006, Misys bought NEOMAlogic.

-Mike Lawrie was appointed CEO in October 2006.
+In October 2006, Mike Lawrie was appointed CEO.

 In July 2007, Misys sold its diagnostic information software division to Vista Equity Partners.

-In October 2008, Misys' subsidiary, Misys Healthcare, was merged with Allscripts, a medical records business, to become Allscripts-Misys Healthcare Solutions, Inc.

-In November 2010, Misys bought Sophis, a provider of portfolio and risk management software.
+In October 2008, Misys' subsidiary, Misys Healthcare, was merged with Allscripts, a medical records business, to become Allscripts-Misys Healthcare Solutions, Inc. In November 2010, Misys bought Sophis, a provider of portfolio and risk management software.

 In February 2012, Misys entered into merger talks with its Swiss rival Temenos.
 The deal later collapsed when the two sides were unable to agree to terms.

 In March 2012, private equity firm Vista Equity Partners announced that it had reached an agreement to acquire Misys.
 In June 2012, upon the completion of the acquisition by Vista Equity Partners, Misys was merged with Turaz, another acquisition of Vista.
 Turaz was formerly the treasury and risk management software division of Thomson Reuters.

 In February 2014, Misys bought Hungary-based IND Group, a supplier of online and mobile banking software.
 In August 2014, Misys bought Custom Credit Systems, a US-based supplier of credit workflow and loan origination software.